XOWithSauce/schedule-mod/README.md

 - Permanently disable or re-enable Trash Generation (Does not prevent user or NPC-generated trash from spawning)
 - Executable file built with PyInstaller (see dist folder)

+## How To Use
+- Download the executable from Releases section
+- Run the file and choose from the displayed options

 ## How to Build from Source
 1. Clone the repository:
    ```sh